-- Projected cash flows: These largely depend on management's expectations concerning the development of the solar market and the planned business focus by the Group on this area of operation.
-The projected cash flows have been updated to reflect the developments causing the 2014 impairment loss.
-Should the projected annual cash flows be further lowered by 10% the impairment loss would increase by CHF 7 million. - Discount rate: The discount rate used reflects specific risks to the CGU solar and is derived from its weighted cost of capital (WACC).
-Should the post-tax discount rate be raised by 1.0% the impairment loss would increase by CHF 8 million. - Long-term growth rate: The long-term growth rate used for the relevant countries and markets is based upon management's expectations concerning the long-term development of the solar market as corroborated by external information sources.
+Projected cash flows:

+These largely depend on management's expectations concerning the development of the solar market and the planned business focus by the Group on this area of operation.
+If the projected annual cash flows were lowered by 10%, the recoverable amount would decrease by CHF 8 million.

+Discount rate:

+The discount rate used reflects specific risks to the CGU solar and is derived from its weighted cost of capital (WACC).
+If the post-tax discount rate were raised by 1.0% the recoverable amount would decrease by CHF 10 million.

+Long-term growth rate:

+The long-term growth rate used for the relevant countries and markets is based upon management's expectations concerning the long-term development of the solar market as corroborated by external information sources.
 The growth rate employed does not exceed the long-term average growth rate customarily used for the relevant countries and markets.
-Should the long-term growth rate be decreased to 0% the impairment loss would increase by CHF 6 million.
+If the long-term growth rate were decreased to 0% the recoverable amount would decrease by CHF 8 million.